awsdocs/aws-private-ca-user-guide/doc_source/JavaApi-CreateCertificateAuthorityAuditReport.md

 }
 ```

-Your output should be similar to the following\.
+Your output should be similar to the following:

 ```
 58904752-7de3-4bdf-ba89-6953e48c3cc7